dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 - metadata DB, POSIX layer

 #### POOL
- - Data storage nodes, talk all protocols
+ - Data storage nodes, talks all protocols

 #### Zookeeper
  - A distributed directory and coordination service that dCache relies on.